altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 "N::Sir, you're going to have to leave?"
 "K::What's going on?"
 "N::Allergic reaction maybe - I just called the doctor."
-~And no sooner than she said it several people filled the room~ ~They carried other machinery. ~
+~And no sooner than she said it several people filled the room.
+They carried other machinery.
-~Kent assumed one to be a crash cart~
+Kent assumed one to be a crash cart.
-~The other's he didn't recognize~
+The other's he didn't recognize~
 *Tom's wheezing grew louder as the beeping grew more frequent* }
 {
-*Kent backed out of the room followed by the nurse before they shut the door* ~They then  guided him to the waiting room, to wait~ ~...Again~
+*Kent backed out of the room followed by the nurse before they shut the door* ~They then  guided him to the waiting room, to wait...
+Again~
 *Kent sat back down in the chair he was in before*
-~He listened to the drone of mumbles and whispers from the others in the room~ *He closed his eyes*~ and tried to relax to find sleep~ ~He could not~
+~He listened to the drone of mumbles and whispers from the others in the room~ *He closed his eyes*
+~And tried to relax to find sleep.
+He could not.
-~His mind replayed the event over and over, not perfectly~ ~The charred black and red skin intermixed between the images~ ~He tried to filter those out but found he could not~ }
+His mind replayed the event over and over, not perfectly.
+The charred black and red skin intermixed between the images.
+He tried to filter those out but found he could not.
+The last moment was the woman~
+}
 {
-~The last moment was the woman~
 'K::Martha...'
 ~Speaking that strange language~
 'K::Had she done this somehow?'
 'K::If so...'
 'K::How?'
-~He struggled for a reason~
+~He struggled for a reason.
-~Any reason Tom might help the tech destroy those tapes~ ~Or why the tech ran and grabbed Martha's file~
+Any reason Tom might help the tech destroy those tapes.
+Or why the tech ran and grabbed Martha's file~
 'K::It was as if he was hypnotized - but that was nonsense.'
 'K::Hypnosis was not real - something for stage shows and bad TV.'
-~Neither of which he had seen personally~
+~Neither of which he had seen personally.
-~But everyone loved to talk about bad TV~
+But everyone loved to talk about bad TV~
-*He repeatedly scratched at the back of his head*
+*He repeatedly scratched at the back of his head.
-*His fingers going back over the bump*
+His fingers going back over the bump*
 'K::Tom would be fine...'
 'K::He was in a hospital...'
 'K::And he had been stable...'
 'K::And they knew exactly what they put into him, so they would be able to fix it...'
-~He told himself that - but the nurse's eyes~
+~He told himself that - but the nurse's eyes.
-~The sudden concern in those eyes juxtaposed against that last thought~ ~He tried to focus on something, anything else~ ~...And there wasn't a better distraction than his job~ ~He held his head in his hands, his arms braced against the chair~ ~He was so tired, too much had happened in one day~ ~He replayed the events leading up to the fire~
+The sudden concern in those eyes juxtaposed against that last thought.
+He tried to focus on something, anything else...
+And there wasn't a better distraction than his job.
+He held his head in his hands, his arms braced against the chair~ ~He was so tired, too much had happened in one day.
+He replayed the events leading up to the fire.
+He couldn't shake the thought~
 }
 {
-~He couldn't shake the thought~
 'K::Something in that tape they watched caused this.'
-~Something Martha had done~
+~Something Martha had done.
-~And she was missing~
+And she was missing~
 'K::And those other people in the cell with her were...'
-~Also hypnotized he realized~
+~Also hypnotized he realized.
-~She had spoken the same indescribable language to them too~ }
+She had spoken the same indescribable language to them too~ }
 {
 'K::She tried that on me...'